Bludgeoning Angel Dokuro-chan 2 Anime Review

 Zansu's stage production is based on a warped interpretation of the classic fairy tale Urashima Taro, about a fisherman who gets taken to visit an undersea kingdom in return for helping a sea turtle.
 When he gets back, a hundred years have passed and he's given a box that, when he opens it, turns him into a crane.

 If you're wondering what's up with the Binkan Salaryman intro that pops up a couple of times, the clock in the corner of the show-within-a-show is a standard feature of early-morning Japanese TV, so that people don't need to look away to see whether they're late for school or work.
-Given that the show apparently starts at 8:15 and has ridiculously large episode numbers, it's probably one of the many (non-anime) "quickie" shows that have popped up in this time slot, running daily for 15 or even just 5 minutes an episode.
+Given that the show apparently starts at 8:15 and has ridiculously large episode numbers, it's probably one of the (non-anime) "quickie" shows that have popped up in this time slot, running daily for 15 or even just 5 minutes an episode.

-The last two mistreatments listed in the opening theme--kidnapping and denying it--are almost certainly a reference to the abduction of several Japanese citizens (as well as people from a number of other countries) by the North Korean government around 1980.
+The last two mistreatments listed in the opening theme--kidnapping and denying it--are a reference to the abduction of several Japanese citizens (as well as people from a number of other countries) by the North Korean government around 1980.
 North Korea denied that the kidnappings took place for over 20 years until finally admitting to the scheme and allowing some of the abductees to return to Japan a few years before this series was produced.
 As evidence it's more than a coincidence I note both the image of a boat (the abductees were ferried across the Japan sea) and the ongoing Kim Jong Il prods in the rest of the series.
 That reference also drives home just how offensive, on many levels, the series goes out of its way to be.

 Speaking of offensive, the bath-time prep sequence is a reference to quasi-legal "massage parlors" in Japan known as soaplands, more specifically the preparation method of the body massage goo used at them.
 Which again makes you wonder what kind of upbringing the angels had.
 Note that even the shot of mixing up the soap was considered bad enough to censor for Japanese TV.